dgurjar/Faceframe/README.md

-faceframe
+Faceframe
 =========

-A puzzle game which where the pieces/frames contain video from the user's webcam.
+A puzzle game which where the pieces/frames contain video content.

-Frames that containt he user's face will be visible, while frames that do not will be obscured.
+Currently this uses the webcam as a source for video, but the goal is to allow the user to get this data from anywhere on the internet